Catherine Zobal Dent, Ph.D.

 I've co-written a chapter on how to write short fiction that appears in Creative Writing Guidebook, edited by Graeme Harper.

 My newest passion is translation from French to English: I'm in love with the work of a writer named Cyrille Fleischman.
 My colleague Lynn Palermo and I have completed his book of short stories called Destiny's Repairman, and we have started on a second book, Rendezvous at the Saint Paul Metro.
 My newest short stories echo Fleischman's longing and humorous perspective.
-Other writing projects include a novel titled Dina, and a nonfiction book about the Appalachian Trail.
+Other writing projects include a novel titled Dina, a creative nonfiction book about the Appalachian Trail, and a book of flash autofiction provisionally called The Woman and the White House.

 - ENGL-540 Internship